tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 change.

-The criteria for distinguishing overwrites from conflicts are described above in the `Fire Dragons`_ section.
+The criteria for distinguishing overwrites from conflicts are described later in the `Fire Dragons`_ section.
 Suppose that the remote change has been initially classified as an overwrite.
-(As we will see below, it may be reclassified in some circumstances.)
+(As we will see, it may be reclassified in some circumstances.)

 .. _`Fire Dragons`: #fire-dragons-distinguishing-conflicts-from-overwrites